core-wg/resource-directory/point-to-point-responses.md

 response:

-The introduction paragraph was overly specific and fixed in https://github.com/core-wg/resource-directory/pull/294 @@@merge.
+The introduction paragraph was overly specific and fixed in https://github.com/core-wg/resource-directory/pull/294.

 >                             base :=  Base URI (optional).
 This
 >          parameter updates the Base URI established in the original